Light After Life

 Massie writes that scientists have long tried to uncover how Rasputin helped or appeared to help Alexei.
 It was reported that Rasputin took lessons in hypnotism, and his daughter Maria Rasputin’s description of Rasputin with Alexei certainly sound like hypnotic sessions:

-[Only admins are allowed to see this image] The power, the nervous force that emanated from my father’s eyes…from his whole being impregnated with willpower, from his mind concentrated on one desire…[were] transmitted to the child—a particularly nervous and impressionable subject—and…galvanized him.
+Royals and the Spirit World 2633593402 The power, the nervous force that emanated from my father’s eyes…from his whole being impregnated with willpower, from his mind concentrated on one desire…[were] transmitted to the child—a particularly nervous and impressionable subject—and…galvanized him.
 At first through the stream of emotion and later through the power of confidence, the child’s nervous system reacted, the envelope of the blood vessels contracted, the hemorrhage ceased.

 Lustful and power-hungry, Rasputin was soon hated for his dissolute personal life and involvement in affairs of the state.
 Nicholas and Alexandra were scorned for falling under his spell, and the empress was also falsely accused of sexual improprieties by her political enemies.
 Rasputin was dropped by the fashionable aristocrats who had feted him and became a detested figure throughout the Russian Empire.
 Shortly before his murder by Russian nobles in 1916, he wrote an eerily prescient letter to the czar, which points to clairvoyance or a good deal of common sense:

-[Only admins are allowed to see this image] Tsar of the land of Russia, if you hear the sound of the bell which will tell you that Gregory has been killed, you must know this: if it was your relations who have wrought my death then no one of your family, that is to say, none of your children or relations will remain alive for more than two years.
+Royals and the Spirit World 2633593402 Tsar of the land of Russia, if you hear the sound of the bell which will tell you that Gregory has been killed, you must know this: if it was your relations who have wrought my death then no one of your family, that is to say, none of your children or relations will remain alive for more than two years.
 They will be killed by the Russian people.

 In the modern age, royals besides Princess Märtha Louise have also claimed spiritual gifts and clairvoyant-like abilities.
 According to Tina Brown’s The Diana Chronicles, Princess Diana believed she “had lived before” and was a “wise old thing.”
 She also believed departed loved ones watched over her.
 “I’d never discuss it with anyone, they would all think I’m, you know?” she told Andrew Morton, author of Diana: Her True Story in Her Own Words.
 “I used the word ‘psychic’ to my policemen a couple of times and they have freaked out.”